jdrakes21/Sports-Performance-Optimization-through-Machine-Learning-for-Injury-Prevention-and-Recovery-Analysis/docs/index.md

 -Evaluates features such as daily distance, intensity zones, and recovery for injury risk.

-- identify short-term load spikes correlated with injury likelihood.
+-identify short-term load spikes correlated with injury likelihood.

 week_approach.ipynb